mcale6/dr_sasa_python/README.md

 # DR_SASA Python Bindings

-Python bindings for dr_sasa (Solvent Accessible Surface Area Calculator).
+Python bindings for dr_sasa_n (Solvent Accessible Surface Area Calculator).
 If you use DR_SASA in your research, please cite: \
 Ribeiro, J., Ríos-Vera, C., Melo, F. and Schüller, A. (2018) “Calculation of accurate contact surface areas between atoms for the quantitative analysis of non-bonded molecular interactions”.
 Bioinformatics

 ## Overview